 We are situated just north of the Capital Region and could say we are in Edmonton and St. Albert’s backyard.
 We pride ourselves on the number of groups and activities organized and run by community volunteers that include the Lions Club, the Heritage Society, the Seniors’ Society and many, many more.
 Athabascans are an inclusive group and have recently sponsored refugees from the Middle East and Africa.

 Our community is home to Athabasca University, Canada’s only distance education university, and one of four comprehensive research universities in Alberta.
 In addition, we are close to Alberta Pacific Pulp Mill, North America’s largest pulp mill.
-We are also a service centre for north central Alberta and home to many small and medium size business.
+We are also a service centre for north central Alberta and home to many small and medium size businesses.
 Our people come from all walks of life, from the farming community, the oil and gas sector, and education, from kindergarten through college and to the University.
 In addition, we have a vibrant downtown hosting many retail and commercial businesses.
 The jewel in our community is the Riverfront Park which holds an outdoor stage, a children spray park, a skateboard park as well as green space for everyone to enjoy.

 We welcome you to our Town and encourage you to move here.
 We offer the best in small town living while remaining close to the big cities just south of us.